berty/www.berty.tech/bertytech/content/blog/ethcc-2021/index.md

 * "CATCH ME IF ..
 THEN ..
 ELSE" (REGULATORY ENFORCEMENT AND COMPLIANCE)

-Small precision: we will not be present during the official EthCC.
+Small precision: we are not be present during the official EthCC.
 We were too late to get tickets...
 Shame on us.
-On the other hand, we will be on several side events.
-So it's possible that we'll see each other if you go to the parallel events.
+On the other hand, we are on several side events.
+So it's possible that we'll see each other if you go on those parallel events.

 Here is the list of the event we are sure to go:
 * [DAOist](https://www.thedaoist.co/schedule)